Skip navigation

 Course summary

 Join an interdisciplinary-focused course that combines the principles of engineering, biology and medicine to advance and improve healthcare treatments.
-Why study Biomedical Engineering at ARU?

-• Cover key areas of advanced healthcare technologies such as biomaterials and nanotechnology, microelectronics, robotics and machine intelligence and biomechanics.
+• Cover key areas of advanced healthcare technologies such as biomaterials and nanotechnology, microelectronics, robotics and machine intelligence, and biomechanics.

 • Bring the world of work to life through Live Briefs; designed and developed with regional employers to give you exposure to ‘real world’ problem-solving.

-• Learn from experts in electronics, mechatronics and medicine in our new Biomedical Engineering Laboratory and purpose-built School of Medicine.
+• Learn from experts in electronics, mechatronics and medicine in our Biomedical Engineering Laboratory and purpose-built School of Medicine.

 Modules